volunteer with 4h

 Whether you want to be a club leader or work with kids on a short-term project, there's a role for you in 4-H. Many volunteer roles involve working directly with youth while others do not.
 Some volunteers are engaged with the program for a long period of time, such as leading a 4-H Club for several years.
 Others volunteer on a one-time, short-term or even an annual basis, for example, being a homework helper at an after school program, volunteering at a special interest workshop, serving as a judge for public speaking or for an event at the 4-H Youth Fair.
 In whatever role you may choose to volunteer, our 4-H office can provide training, resources and support that can help make your volunteer position as rewarding as possible for everyone involved.

-Prospective volunteers complete an application form (see our 4-H Forms & Event Tools page.)
-In addition, those who volunteer to work directly with youth will be asked to consent to a criminal background screening at Cooperative Extension's expense, as a means of ensuring the safety and security both of our volunteers and of the people we serve through our programs.
+Prospective volunteers complete an application form (see our 4-H Forms & Event Tools page) In addition, those who volunteer to work directly with youth will be asked to consent to a criminal background screening at Cooperative Extension's expense, as a means of ensuring the safety and security of both our volunteers and the people we serve through our programs.

 Contact